JoyJing1/Friendex/docs/api-endpoints.md

 ### Users

 - `GET /api/users/:id`
+  - Returns all user information
+- `PATCH /api/users/:id`
+  - Checks that current_user can only edit their own profile

+### Profiles

+- `GET /api/profiles/:id`
   - Returns all profile information
+- `POST /api/profiles`
+  - Create new profile upon completion of signup
-- `PATCH /api/users/:id`
+- `PATCH /api/profiles/:id`
   - Checks that current_user can only edit their own profile

 ### Friendships
 - `GET /api/friendships`: returns all friendships